yumin-chen/license-plate-object-identification/blogs/week2.md

 ========================
 <sup>*This is a blog entry from [License Plate Object Identification Blogs](./README.md).*</sup>

-Thresholding is the simplest method of image segmentation.
+In this week, different types of thresholding is implemented as a method of segmentation.

 Results: